serverlesspolska/eventbridge-api-destinations-mailchimp/README.md

-# eventbridge-api-destinations-mailchimp
+# Amazon EventBridge API Destinations with parametrized endpoint URL sample and Mailchimp integration.
-Sample project to demonstrate how to use Event Bridge API Destinations to integrate with Mailchimp.
-This project also show how to use **HTTP Path Parameters** to trigger different endpoints based on message content.
+Sample project to demonstrate how to use Event Bridge API Destinations to integrate with Mailchimp or any other endpoint on th Internet.
+This project shows how to use **HTTP Path Parameters** to trigger different endpoints based on message content.

+You can deploy this sample on your AWS account in just few minutes and play with it.
+Please follow instructions below.

+## Technologies
+This project uses **Node.js** and **Serverless Framework** + **CloudFormation** (which is embedded inside Serverless Framework configuration file `serverless.yml`).

 ## Tutorial
-Read full article at dev.to website.
+Please read full article at dev.to website explaining contents of this example.

-# How to deploy this sample project?
+# How to deploy?
 ## Code preparation
-I have prepared a sample project using Serverless Framework, so you can deploy it on your AWS account and play with it.

 You need to clone this project, and install dependencies:
 ```